gopher-protocol/gopher-plus/gopherplus.md

 ### A1.0 The `+INFO` attribute block

 The `+INFO` attribute block is sent whenever an item's attributes are requested.
-It is required that the Attribute Information list for an  item must contain a one-line `+INFO` attribute, and the `+INFO` attribute must contain the gopher+ descriptor for the item.
+It is required that the Attribute Information list for an  item must contain a one-line `+INFO` attribute, and the `+INFO` attribute must contain the Gopher+ descriptor for the item.

 ```
 +INFO: 1Nice stuffF/selectorFhostFportF+